cinnData/MLearning/[ML-03E] Example - House sales in King County.md

 ## Introduction

-The objective of this example is to develop a model for **house sale prices** in King County (Washington), which includes Seattle.
+This example illustrates linear regression in scikit-learn.
+It shows how to develop a model for **house sale prices** in King County (Washington), which includes Seattle.
 King is the most populous county in Washington (population 1,931,249 in the 2010 census), and the 13th-most populous in the United States.
 The data include the homes sold between May 2014 and May 2015.

 ## The data set

-The data set comes in the file `king.csv`.
+The data come in the file `king.csv`.
 It contains 13 house features plus the sale price and date, along with 21,613 observations.

 The variables are:

-* `id`, an identifier.
+* `id`, an identifier of the house.

 * `date`, the date when the sale took place.